dack91/octet/octet/src/examples/example_invaderers/README.md

 ######Major Additions:
 * Define Player and Enemy Playing Spaces
   * I used a fifth, invisible border sprite as a divider between player and invader game areas.
 The invaders can move in roughly the upper two thirds of the game window.
-Once the lowermost invader reaches the dividing border, all invaders begin to move back upscreen.
-After the top most invader reaches the top border all invaders will switch to once again move downscreen towards the player.
+Once the lowermost invader reaches the dividing border, all invaders begin to move back up screen.
+After the top most invader reaches the top border all invaders will switch to once again move down screen towards the player.
   * This is implemented similarly to the invader velocity determining if the invaders are moving left to right (positive) direction across the screen, or right to left (negative) direction.
-In *simulate()* I perform a check after moving the invaders to see if any invader sprite collided with the top or dividing border in addition to the exisisting check to determine if the invaders hit a left or right border and need to change direction.
+In *simulate()* I perform a check after moving the invaders to see if any invader sprite collided with the top or dividing border in addition to the existing check to determine if the invaders hit a left or right border and need to change direction.
   ``` cpp
   float invader_direction;
   ...